hoshi-no-hito/sva/privacy-policy.md

 ## Privacy Policy for SVA

-### SVA processes audio output from the active Suno tab locally in the browser to display real-time loudness and spectrum visualization.

-- The extension does not record, upload, transmit, or share audio data.
-- Snapshots are stored only in memory during the current session and are deleted when the panel is closed or cleared.
-- Only the UI language setting (Japanese/English) is stored locally in localStorage.
-- No personal information or user data is collected, transmitted, or stored.

-## Privacy Policy for SVA

 ### SVA processes audio output from the active browser tab locally in the browser when used on the Suno website to display real-time loudness and spectrum visualization.

 - The extension does not record, upload, transmit, or share audio data.